 Arkansas courts sometimes award custody to a grandparent instead of a parent.
 Grandparents have the right to petition the court for custody of a child whenever any of the following occurs:

 When deciding custody between a parent and grandparent, the judge will consider whether the grandparent or parent is more likely to allow the child to have frequent contact with the noncustodial grandparent or parent.
-A parent or grandparent's history of domestic abuse lowers that person's chance of winning custody.
-In contested custody cases, the court will appoint a guardian ad litem to represent the child's interests, with the guardian's fees paid by a state fund.
+A history of domestic abuse by either a parent or grandparent reduces their chance of receiving custody.
+In contested custody cases, the judge will appoint a guardian ad litem to represent the child's interests, with the guardian's fees paid by a state fund.

 If you have additional questions about grandparents' visitation rights, you should consult an Arkansas family law attorney.